-It can happen in the blink of an eye.
+It can happen in the blink of an eye, as our Texas child neglect lawyer mentions.
 One minute your toddler or preschooler is by your side.
 The next minute, she is gone.

 Whether you have a child who regularly wanders away or it has never happened before, you are always alert to the possibility that your child could wander away.
 You also expect your child’s daycare to recognize this danger and to know where your child is at all times.

 Toddlers and preschoolers wander away from adults for a variety of reasons, such as to:

 - Try to go to one of their favorite places

 - Avoid what they are being asked to do

 Sometimes a child wanders by accident.
 They may be daydreaming, or they may not understand the directions and lose their caregivers.